Ocean acidification

 If we stick to the explanations given above, we could say that the main cause of ocean acidification is CO2 released into the atmosphere.
 Since the beginning of the Industrial Revolution, the concentration of this gas has increased severely due to the burning of fossil fuels used for industrial processes, power generation or transport, among other human activities.

-In particular, CO2 levels in the atmosphere have increased from 250 to 400 parts per million (ppm) over the past centuries and, as a consequence, the pH of surface ocean water has decreased by 0.1.
+In particular, CO2 levels in the atmosphere have increased from 250 to more than 400 parts per million (ppm) over the past centuries and, as a consequence, the pH of surface ocean water has decreased by 0.1.
 This may seem insignificant, but it represents a 30 % increase in ocean acidity compared to pre-industrial times.
-At current levels of fuel burning, pH is projected to decrease by a further 0.3 to 0.4 units, a rate not seen in at least the last 25 million years and an unprecedented rate in the history of the planet.
+At current levels of fuel burning, pH is projected to decrease by a further 0.3 to 0.4 units by the end of this century, levels never seen in at least the last 25 million years and at a rate unprecedented in the entire history of the planet.

 Consequences of ocean acidification

 Who is affected by ocean acidification and how?
-According to Oceana, a marine conservation NGO, we could categorise these consequences as follows:
+According to Oceana, an NGO dedicated to marine conservation, we could categorise these consequences as follows: